Dunnatello/JavaPrograms/README.md

 # Java Programs
-These are several Java programs that I made for my Problem Solving and Programming Concepts course.
+These are several Java programs that I completed for my Problem Solving and Programming Concepts course.
 Feel free to use them however you like.

 # Soccer Team Roster
 The soccer team roster program allows users to add, replace, and modify `Player` class objects within the team.
 Additionally, it also features insertion sort to filter results by rank.